lenarother/mkr/README.md

     docker ps -a | grep 'weeks ago' | awk '{print $1}' | xargs --no-run-if-empty docker rm

+    docker ps -a | awk '{print $1}' | xargs --no-run-if-empty docker rm

+## Session Five: Service Health Check

+16.5.2016

+### Goal

+* more smooth startup

+### Results

+* problem re-occured: when we start docker-compose so that new containers are created, the process fails because postgres creation is overtaken by Django --> Django doesn't find database because it is not ready yet.
+* problem solved brute-force by sleeping 10 seconds in container before starting Django
+* for more elegant solution wrote shell script that starts services via docker-compose one by one
+* added "service health check": shell script on Django container waits for DB to come up

+### Notes

+* learned what a 'race condition' is
+* the health check could possibly hang in an endless loop if DB server crashes, therefore not too advisable for production

 ## NEXT

 * add fixtures / Django test
 * add Django admin interface
 * make template/view for quotes nicer
+* add manage command